Contents

 In addition, community gardens and urban gardening allow you to experience the journey of food from seed to plate.
 This not only tastes better, but also creates more understanding of food.
 It also allows you to meet like-minded people and make new contacts.

-A new year, a new trend and so 2023 has already revealed some food trends for next year.
-There will be a greater emphasis on home-cooked food and less emphasis on meat in the diet.
+A new year, a new trend and so a few food trends have already emerged for next year in 2023.
+There will be an increased emphasis on home-cooked food and less emphasis on meat in the diet.
 At the same time, sustainability in purchasing will continue to gain in importance.

 Home cooking - health and taste in your own hands